ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**: When the clone operation is performed on an volume that is in-use, the {{site.data.keyword.powerSys_notm}} creates a consistent group snapshot and re-creates the copy of the cloned volume by using the group snapshot.

 **Steps**: Performing the clone operation on a volume consists of three steps: prepare, start, and execute the volumes-clone request.
 These steps allow you to perform preparatory actions and to authorize the ongoing I/O operations on the source volumes.
 Breaking the clone operation on a volume into multiple steps provides consistent clones and reduces the VM quiesce time.
 The clone operation on a volume consists the following steps:

+When any of the prepare, start, or clone step fails then you must first perform cancel clone and then re-run all the three step.
+{: important}

 ### 1. Create a volumes-clone request and initiate the Prepare action
 {: #create-vol-clone req}